melt-umn/ableC-tensors/docs/FeatureSet.md

 3. Number of dimensions
 4. Length of matrix in each dimension.

-  Only data elements (2 on the list) are allowed to be floats and/or <= 0.
+  Only data elements (number 2 on the list) are allowed to be floats and/or <= 0.

   Array can be constructed by `[shape], [data]` as in the example `[2,2] [1,2,3,4]` creates